 Serve – to hit the ball to begin playing

 - Serving the ball is one of the most important skills in sports like tennis.

-- Good players need to learn the technique of tackling the opponent player.
+- Good players need to learn the technique of tackling an opponent player.

-- One of my team mate could not reach at work on time.
+- One of my teammate could not reach his work place on time.

-- In a swimming competition, there minimum of two umpires conducting the competition.
+- In a swimming competition, there are a minimum of two umpires conducting the competition.

 - The referee blew his whistle thrice to signal the end of the match.